-Blended courses use a combination of formats to deliver instruction to students.
-Blended classes may be a mix of web-based instruction (internet), face-to-face instruction, video distance learning and/or web conferencing.
-The Class Schedule will note if a class is a blended class and the percentage of instruction face-to-face and percentage of instruction through distance technology.
+Hybrid courses use a combination of formats to deliver instruction to students.
+Hybrid classes may be a mix of web-based instruction (internet), face-to-face instruction, video distance learning and/or web conferencing.
+The Class Schedule will note if a class is a hybrid class and the percentage of instruction face-to-face and percentage of instruction through distance technology.
 Face-to-face meeting times will also be listed in the Class Schedule.
-Your advisor or the instructor can answer questions concerning a specific blended class.
+Your advisor or the instructor can answer questions concerning a specific hybrid class.

-5. Netiquette Guidelines
+Netiquette Guidelines